SARS-CoV-2

 3. WHAT IS THE IFR OF COVID-19 IN DIFFERENT AGE GROUPS?

-More than 80% of COVID-19 deaths occur in individuals aged 65 years or older, whereas less than 0.1% of COVID-19 deaths occur in individuals aged 17 years or younger (Table 1).14 In addition, severe COVID-19 is particularly lethal in nursing homes.8,15 For example, in 2020, 59% of all COVID-19 deaths in the state of Massachusetts occurred in long-term care (LTC) facilities.16 The national COVID-19 IFR is 0.2% among individuals who do not live in long-term care institutions.6
+About 75% of COVID-19 deaths occur in individuals aged 65 years or older,14,15 whereas about 0.1% of COVID-19 deaths occur in individuals aged 17 years or younger14,16 (Table 16,9,14-30).
+In addition, severe COVID-19 is particularly lethal in nursing homes.8,31 For example, in 2020, 59% of all COVID-19 deaths in the state of Massachusetts occurred in long-term care (LTC) facilities.32 The national COVID-19 IFR is 0.2% among individuals who do not live in long-term care institutions.6

 4. WHAT IS THE DIFFERENCE BETWEEN BEING EXPOSED AND BEING INFECTED WITH SARS-COV-2?

 Although the IFR measures the chance of dying assuming infection with SARS-CoV-2, the IFR does not include the chance of being exposed or the chance of being infected.
-Research shows that not everyone who is exposed to SARS-CoV-2 is necessarily infected with it, as T cells may protect against, or modify, infection.29-31 A BMJ article investigating whether people have pre-existing immunity to SARS-CoV-2 states that “at least six studies have reported T cell reactivity against SARS-CoV-2 in 20% to 50% of people with no known exposure to the virus.”29 In addition, a study published in Nature Immunology states: “T cells control viral infections and provide immunological memory that enables long-lasting protection… Cross-reactivity of T cells for different virus species or even among different pathogens is a well-known phenomenon postulated to enable heterologous immunity to a pathogen after exposure to a nonidentical pathogen.”31 The study found, “Cross-reactive SARS-CoV-2 peptides revealed pre-existing T cell responses in 81% of unexposed individuals and validated similarity with common cold coronaviruses.”31
+Research shows that not everyone who is exposed to SARS-CoV-2 is necessarily infected with it, as T cells may protect against, or modify, infection.34-36 A BMJ article investigating whether people have pre-existing immunity to SARS-CoV-2 states that “at least six studies have reported T cell reactivity against SARS-CoV-2 in 20% to 50% of people with no known exposure to the virus.”34 In addition, a study published in Nature Immunology states: “T cells control viral infections and provide immunological memory that enables long-lasting protection… Cross-reactivity of T cells for different virus species or even among different pathogens is a well-known phenomenon postulated to enable heterologous immunity to a pathogen after exposure to a nonidentical pathogen.”36 The study found, “Cross-reactive SARS-CoV-2 peptides revealed pre-existing T cell responses in 81% of unexposed individuals and validated similarity with common cold coronaviruses.”36

-As of July 1, 2021, about 53.8% of the 330 million people living in the U.S. have been infected with SARS-CoV-2.
-Because the COVID-19 IFR is 0.35%, and at that time there were 621,000 COVID-19 deaths,10 that equates to 177.4 million SARS-CoV-2 infections (621,000/0.35%).
-The Johnson & Johnson vaccine clinical trial observed that an unvaccinated person previously infected with SARS-CoV-2 has a 99.9% chance of being protected from a repeat infection.32,33
+The Johnson & Johnson vaccine clinical trial observed that an unvaccinated person previously infected with SARS-CoV-2 has a 99.9% chance of being protected from a repeat infection.37

 6. WHAT TREATMENT OR PREVENTION OPTIONS ARE AVAILABLE FOR COVID-19?